Nicktvdd/FullStackOpen/README.md

 # FullStackOpen (Under construction)
-*Part 0 and 1 are finished, part 2 and 3 are under construction.*
+*Part 0, 1 and 2 are finished, 3 is under construction.*

 ## Introduction
 **Full Stack Open** is a comprehensive online course offered by the University of Helsinki, designed to teach modern web development from the ground up.
 It covers a wide range of topics, from the basics of web architecture to building full-stack web applications using cutting-edge technologies.